- Before Importing Into SketchUp

 The Land F/X Projects dialog box will open.
 Here, you'll see a list of all projects you've created in SketchUp, or imported from CAD into SketchUp.
 The list will now contain the name of the project you've just exported from CAD in the steps described above.

 This dialog box will also open if you select the Import Plants tool before opening a project.

-Click the name of the project you've exported from CAD to SketchUp.
+Click the name of the project you've exported from CAD to to the 3D Connection Cloud.

 Make sure you're selecting the correct project number.
 In our example, the dialog box contains two projects named Tutorial 1 Metric.
 The project we imported from CAD is the one with the number 9010-M.

 Your project will open in SketchUp, and the Land F/X Projects dialog box will close.
-Select the Import Plants from CAD tool as described above.
+Now open the Land F/X Import tool:

 The Land F/X Import dialog box will open.